 Do you offer dual-degree programs for On-Campus MBA students?

 Yes!
 Our on-campus MBA program offers several MBA/MS dual degree options to consider.
-In partnership with the applicable departments, we currently offer six dual degrees in three programs; Sport Management, Public Policy & Administration, and Engineering.
+In partnership with the applicable departments, we currently offer dual degrees in programs: Business Analytics, Sport Management, Public Policy & Administration, and Engineering.
 You can learn more about these programs here.

 Can On-Campus MBA students take elective courses from other departments at UMass Amherst?

 Yes, as an On-Campus MBA student, you are welcome to take elective courses offered by another department to satisfy elective requirements.
 Students must gain approval from both departments prior to registration.

 Is there an opportunity to earn academic credit for experiential learning projects?

 Yes.
 In addition to taking elective courses, students have the option to put theory to practice in an experiential learning-based consulting project (3 - 6 credits) with for-profit and not-for-profit organizations.
 These projects allow students to apply their business knowledge and solve complex issues with a group of colleagues.

 Is there any prerequisite coursework I need to complete before applying to the On-Campus MBA?

 There is no prerequisite coursework; however, admitted students will be expected to successfully complete any assigned summer coursework in preparation for beginning the On-Campus MBA.

 Designed as a cohort based program, all students progress through the core curriculum together during their first year on-campus.
 During the summer, students often partake in internships or study for industry exams.
 Upon returning for the second year, students complete the final two core courses before fulfilling elective credits.
 We follow a typical semester system – fall and spring semesters are 14 weeks.